Obulo/starter-kit/README.md

 pnpm dev
 ```

-The web app will be available at `http://localhost:3000` with hot reload enabled.
+The web app will be available at `http://localhost:3001/` with hot reload enabled and **beautiful shadcn/ui interface**.

 ### 4. Verify Setup